b-lack/qgis-fim-plugin/README.md

 QGIS: ``Plugins`` -> ``Manage and Install Plugins...`` -> ``ALL``

-Search for `LFB` and select `LFB Verjüngungszustands- und Wildeinfluss Monitoring`
+Search for `FIM` and select `FIM - Forest Inventory and Monitoring`

 Confirm by clicking `Install Plugin`